 Some best practices for online introductions

 - Promote “Netiquette is “Internet Etiquette” or the conventions of politeness about the way we use the Internet and interact with others online.
-To provide a foundation for civility in the online learning environment, we promote the following Netiquette at ISU (PDF) along with the ISU Principles of Community page for general guidelines when communicating in this course.
+To provide a foundation for civility in the online learning environment, we promote the following Netiquette at ISU page along with the ISU Principles of Community page for general guidelines when communicating in this course.

 - Keep the focus on the students (versus the course content).

 - Go beyond asking students to share basic information.
 Create connections with your students and between your students using an ice breaker discussion forum.
-Choose a few topics and have your students select one to respond to – make sure you response with your answer, too!
+Choose a few topics and have your students select one to respond to – make sure you respond with your answer, too!
 Use the steps on the Create an Online Icebreaker Discussion page.